 Liberty University Online Academy’s transcript is accepted by most high schools; each school can accept or reject any transfer credits.
-If you anticipate a transfer to a local high school in the future, we recommend contacting the high school to verify that all credits will be accepted towards graduation.
+If you anticipate a transfer to a local high school in the future, we recommend contacting the high school to verify that all credits will be accepted.

-If you have been a homeschooling parent you will need to provide a transcript.
-As you prepare your homeschooling records, you should reflect all courses completed, credits earned or hours spent, and the letter grade earned.
+If you have been a homeschooling parent, you will need to provide a transcript.
+As you prepare your homeschooling records, you should record all courses completed, credits earned or hours spent, and the letter grade earned.
 Try to organize chosen courses according to grade level, even if it doesn’t conform to the exact format or time frame of your educational process.
 The more recognizable you can make your transcripts, the easier it is for our Admissions office to review them.
-Below we have provided an example of an acceptable transcript.